jimjibone/naggie.github.com/ideas.md

+# Ideas, may or may not be implemented.

+attribute libs
-font to helvetica or something attribute libs load on demand option mobile site
+load on demand option
+mobile site